 Apply and Enrol for Batman Park Kindergarten

 All applications for Batman Park Kindergarten are managed by Darebin Council Kindergarten and Child Care Registration Team.
-The council operates a registration waiting list on behalf of all community-managed three-year-old prekindergarten programs and funded four-year-old kindergarten programs within the municipality.
+The council operates a registration waiting list on behalf of all community-managed funded three and four year old kindergarten programs within the municipality.

 To contact the Kindergarten and Childcare Registration System Team: